 External Audit

-The Council has beenappointed External Auditor Moore until further notice.
+The Smaller Authorities Audit Appointments organisation appoints an External Auditor for all the Parish Councils within a County.
+The Council’s appointed External Auditor is Moore until further notice.
 Following completion of the External Audit the annual certificate of Audit is provided, which is presented to the Council.

 Review of Effectiveness

-Goring-on-Thames Parish Council has responsibility for conducting an annual review of the effectiveness of its system of internal controls.
+The Council has responsibility for conducting an annual review of the effectiveness of its system of internal controls.
 The review of the effectiveness of the system of internal controls is monitored and informed by:

 the Clerk to the Council/Responsible Financial Officer

+the Finance Committee

 the work of the Independent Internal Auditor